frabjous/jhap-templates/documentation/typesetting_guide.md

 ## Refreshing the citation autocompletion list

 When `@` is typed in the editor, an autocomplete pop-up should appear.
-It is populated with citation keys from the bibliography.
+It is populated with citation ids from the bibliography.
-The (possibly long) list can be narrowed down by continuing to type the first characters of the sought-after citation key.
+The (possibly long) list can be narrowed down by continuing to type the first characters of the sought-after citation id.
 Use the arrows and press enter to select one to fill in.

-If new entries are added to the bibliography in another window during the editing session, their keys will not appear at first.
+If new entries are added to the bibliography in another window during the editing session, their ids will not appear at first.
 To make them appear, save your work both in the editor and on the bibliography page, and reload the editor page.

 ## Section folding

-If a downward caret is visible next to a line number on the left in the editor, this indicates a "foldable" section.
+If a downward caret is visible next to a line number on the left, this indicates a "foldable" section.

 Clicking the caret will hide its content from view temporarily, except for the top line, which will have a green ellipsis marker next to it.
 Click the caret (now pointing right) again, or the green marker, to reveal the contents again.
 Individual folds can also be toggled with keybindings (`Alt-f`).

 If you plan on focusing on just a small portion of the document for awhile, it might be good to hide everything hideable with `Ctrl-Alt-[`, and then open just the section that needs work.